omnect/meta-omnect/README.md

 There is the configuration variable `OMNECT_VM_PANIC_ON_OOM` used to define the out-of-memory (OOM) handling.

+### Release vs Developer build
+Set the enviroment variable `OMNECT_RELEASE_IMAGE` to `1` for release builds.
+The default is `0` which means it is a developer build.

+Differences:
+- Release build
+  - default firewall config which allows input for established connections only
+- Developer build
+  - default firewall config as in Release build, additionally allow ssh connections

 ### Example build via `kas`

 This repository provides [`kas`](https://kas.readthedocs.io/en/latest/) configuration files to build `omnect-os`.